 It is one thing to have a website, and it is another one to have a valuable website.
 A good number of real estate companies have liabilities for websites.
-They pay hosting, site maintenance, and such services, and that’s it.
+They pay hosting, site maintenance, and such services, and that is it.

-The website does not offer much value to the company apart from the assurance that they at least have a website.
+The website does not offer much value to the company safe for the assurance that they at least have a website.
 Sites stopped being that over two decades ago.
 Having a website is not an option; it is a requirement to compete favorably.